T-REGS: Minimum Spanning Tree Regularization for Self-Supervised Learning: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by Inria Action Exploratoire {\sc PreMediT} (Precision Medicine using Topology) and a Hi!Paris grant.
-We were granted access to the HPC resources of IDRIS under the allocations 2025-AD011016121 and 2025-AD011016483 made by GENCI.
+This work was partially supported by Inria Action Exploratoire {\sc PreMediT} (Precision Medicine using Topology), a Hi!Paris grant and ANR/France 2030 program.
+We were granted access to the HPC resources of IDRIS under the allocations 2024-AD011014747R1 and 2025-AD011016121 made by GENCI.
 We would like to thank Robin Courant for his helpful feedback.